The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase. More

 Three don’t offer the same staggering number of hotspots that O2 can, but they do offer some on the Underground (and a few overground) via the TFL network WiFi scheme.

-But apart from that you won’t benefit from the scheme anywhere else.
+But you don’t get any free hotspots around the county like you do on O2.
 If getting through all your data is a worry for you, Three offer some well priced unlimited data plans.
 Here’s the cheapest one:

 Useful link: How to get free WiFi on the Underground with Three